-- Must Have Caffeine - when visited by the Patriarch of the Church of the Single Will, Emperor Grey personally pours coffee for him and offers to partake in the ancient coffee ceremony originating on the continent of America.
+- Must Have Caffeine - when visited by the Patriarch of the Church of the Unified Will, Emperor Gray personally pours coffee for him and offers to partake in the ancient coffee ceremony originating on the continent of America.
 The Patriarch points out that there has never actually been any coffee ceremonies in the past before inviting the Emperor to visit him for a tea ceremony and pointing out that these did exist.

 - Never Mess with Granny - Henrietta Fiscalocci (AKA Wanda Kahowski) is a retired Space Marine midwife, living on a paradise world.
 But mess with anyone under her wing, and she will blow your head off with any number of weapons she has around the house.
 She is not known as Wanda Blood throughout the alien worlds for nothing.

 - She's not just a midwife.
 She's the only female commander of an Imperial terror squad with the alien bodycount in the hundreds of thousands.
 The aliens are still officially at war with her.